USA Visa Application Guide 2024

 It can take up to one week for fee payments to process via NVC.
 You are advised to wait for confirmation on the status of payment before proceeding with the next step.

-It appears that there is a visa fee waiver for some people. you can apply for the Provisional Unlawful Waiver.
+It appears that there is a visa fee waiver for some people.
+You can apply for the provisional unlawful waiver.
 This is possible after you submit proof of payment of your IV application fee alongside your provisional waiver form I-601A application to USCIS.
 Upon paying the IV application fee online, you need to print your payment confirmation at the Consular Electronic Application Center.
-For more information on fee waiver, visit the Provisional Waiver page.
+For more information on fee waivers, visit the Provisional Waiver page.

 Step 3: Submit Visa Application Form

-Having gone through step 1 (choosing an agent), step 2 (Paying fees), you will be required to submit a visa application form alongside some documents to the National Visa Center (NVC).
+Having gone through steps 1 (choosing an agent) and 2 (paying fees), you will be required to submit a visa application form along with some documents to the National Visa Center (NVC).
 Each qualified family member immigrating with you must complete the Application for Immigrant Visa and Alien Registration (Form DS-260) via the CEAC.
 Here is a sample you can use for guidance.

 Step 4: Collect Financial Documents